Virtual-Coffee/VC-Community-Docs/docs/coffees/Notetakers/README.md

 ##### RESPONSES

-- Record Question Responses and make note of any new persons -- names can be recorded here}
+- Record Question Responses and make note of any new persons -- {names can be recorded here}

 ##### MAIN CONVERSATION: {Insert topic here, if there is one.}